 What To Serve With Louisiana Voodoo Fries

 - Wings!
-These are a copycat version of a Wingstop recipe so wings are an obvious choice here.
-It’s a great side dish for a fall or winter bbq, and the PERFECT dish for game day!
+These are a copycat version of a Wingstop recipe, so wings are an obvious choice here.
+It's a great side dish for a fall or winter BBQ, and the PERFECT dish for game day!
+Try my baked Spanish chicken wings, my Soy Garlic Chicken Wings, or my Crispy Tequila Lime Chicken Wings!

-If you make these Louisiana Voodoo Fries, I’d love to hear what you think of them!
-Leave a comment below, or tag me with a pic on Instagram @frontrangefed.
+If you make these Louisiana Voodoo Fries, I'd love to hear what you think of them!
+Leave a rating and a comment below, or tag me with a pic on Instagram @frontrangefed.

 More Delicious Side Recipes